 And in Europe, too, the number of companies using personality tests to check the suitability of applicants is increasing.
 Common personality tests in this context are, for example, the DISG or the MBTI.
 It has been statistically proven that professional success can be predicted very validly by the Big Five dimensions of conscientiousness and neuroticism.

 In order to determine which profession suits one's own personality, there are numerous different tests.
-Depending on the version, interests, motivation and aspects of the personality are recorded in order to find a suitable branch of profession.
-The more you know about yourself, the more fulfilled you live.
+Depending on the version, interests, motivation and aspects of the personality are recorded in order to find a suitable profession.
+The more you know about yourself, the fulfilled you live.
 And that is exactly the goal of Greator.